rnisley/PWManager/README.md

 ## Database

 Data gets stored into the local database file dd.db.
-This file will not by synched to git repos.
 Delete this file if you don't set up a user properly on the first go or if you wish to purge all saved logins.